bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-An extension that offers Quiz, Tests and Polls.
+An extension that offers Quiz, Polls and Tests.
 You can configure, which results should be shown.
+The results can be displayed as a chart.
 An evaluation is possible too.
 Automatic deletion of quiz takers via task possible.

 Question types/modes: radio-box, checkbox, select-box, yes/no, text-field, textarea, star-rating.

 Avaiable languages: english and german.

+It is the official successor extension of myquizpoll.
+It is not backward compatible, but there is a simple import-task.

 You will find some examples on my homepage: `quizpalme.de <http://www.quizpalme.de/quiz-umfrage>`_